Country-specific travel advice

 - the provinces of Siirt, Tunceli and Hakkari

-British nationals made over 2.4 million visits to Turkey in 2015.
+British nationals made over 1.7 million visits to Turkey in 2016.
 It’s generally safe to travel to Turkey, but you should take additional safety precautions.
-Be alert to your surroundings and remain vigilant in crowded places popular with tourists.
+Be alert to your surroundings and remain vigilant in crowded places popular with foreign nationals, including during festival periods such as Christmas and New Year.

 The situation has calmed following an attempted coup on 15 to 16 July 2016.
 But the security environment remains potentially volatile and a state of emergency is in place.